 This way you would be losing a possible recurring visitor and other potential unique visitors that could have come through them.

 So, pay extra attention to how your site pages look from the point of view of the visitor.
-If you are not sure what exactly an appealing design is supposed to look like, consider the design of your favourite websites and blogs, ones that you feel comfortable reading and navigating through them, and try to create something similar.
+If you are not sure what exactly an appealing design is supposed to look like, consider the design of your favourite websites and blogs, ones that you feel comfortable reading and navigating through, and try to create something similar.

 6. Build an Email List

 Having an email list is one of the best ways to increase traffic to your blog.
-This is because you can easily send your list letting them know you have a new post published.
+This is because you can easily email your list letting them know you have a new post published.

 In your emails, try to provide value and not just link to your new post.
 Provide a reason for the reader to bother clicking through this link and reading the full thing.